 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-So if you want to make the most of your life, be it personally or professionally, you’re likely going to have to be a little more assertive at times.
+So, if you want to make the most of your life, be it personally or professionally, you’re likely to have to be a little more assertive at times and learn how to best take social cues.

-In this article, I will provide 7 steps to help you learn how to be more outgoing… when the time calls for it.
+In this article, I will provide 8 steps to help you learn how to be more outgoing and talkative when the time calls for it.

 What You Will Learn